 I don’t believe in chemicals.
 Do you offer only mowing?

 No, we do not offer just mowing.
-We do have 2 Organic options for you, one that does provide weed control and one that is 100% Organic which does not.
+We do have two organic options for you, one that does provide weed control and one that is 100% organic which does not.